Shark Conservation Volunteer Project in Fiji

 Volunteers do not need any previous diving or shark research experience to take part in the Fiji Conservation Project.
 However, volunteers need to be able to swim, be medically fit to scuba dive and have a good command of the English language to get the most out of the Shark Conservation project.
 This project is not available for people who do not want to take part in the diving.

-All volunteers taking part in the Conservation Project in Fiji for at least 8 weeks have the opportunity to train as a Divemaster during their time on the project.
+All volunteers taking part in the Conservation Project in Fiji for at least 8 weeks, and who are 18 years or older, have the opportunity to train as a Divemaster during their time on the project.
 Read more about our Divemaster Add-On Course here.

 Here you will find answers to the following questions: